ebonnal/streamable/README.md

 ## ... or the `async` way!

-All operations also accept coroutine/async functions: you can pass `httpx.AsyncCient.get` to `.map` and the concurrency will happen via the event loop instead of threads.
+All operations also accept coroutine/async functions: you can pass `httpx.AsyncClient().get` to `.map` and the concurrency will happen via the event loop instead of threads.

 If you are within an async context, you can replace `pipeline()` by `await pipeline` to consume the full stream as an `AsyncIterable` without collecting its elements.